|

 At her residence in Charleston, on the 7th inst., of Consumption, Maria,

-this obituary while in life was amiable and intelligent, and by her uprightness
+obituary while in life was amiable and intelligent, and by her uprightness of

-of character and unvaried meekness won the esteem of all who were acquainted
+character and unvaried meekness won the esteem of all who were acquainted with

-life peaceful in death.
-We trust she will appear glorious in the
+peaceful in death.
+We trust she will appear glorious in the resurrection.

-resurrection.
 Funeral services by the writer assisted by Elder Brookman.
+C. D. Kinney.

 Mrs. Almira W. Evans

-W., wife of William Evans, aged 38 years and 11 months.
-She is lamented
+of William Evans, aged 38 years and 11 months.
+She is lamented not only by

 Duncan Campbell